Time To Drop The Drop Box

 How are drop boxes even still a thing anymore??

 If you watch the local afternoon news, or drink wine and get lost in YouTube wormholes, then you may already be aware of the demise of the drop box.
 In cities across the country, from Manhattan Beach to Manhattan island, more and more stories are surfacing about thieves stealing checks and money orders from drop boxes.
-They often cash them quickly and are never heard from again.
+They often cash the money quickly and disappear.
 The property management company and the tenants have to sort it out and if a thief has fished checks with a wire or perhaps vandalized and even stolen the whole box, a lot of headaches are coming everyone’s way.

 ‘Whose responsibility is it to complete the payment?’, ‘Who calls insurance?’, ‘Who has to eat the loss?’, ‘Who’s at fault?’, are all questions and issues that management and tenants need to address.
 Generally, a landlord assumes no responsibility until they confirm receipt of a check.
 However, whether or not the rental property’s drop box implies or expresses a receipt of check is a question only a legal battle is likely to answer.